ParK: Sound and Efficient Kernel Ridge Regression by Feature Space Partitions: Algorithm

 Once again, for computational reasons we cannot use direct optimization of this quantity in $\hh$ as our objective, since the optimal centroid placement might be impossible to express using points from $\X$.
 Instead, to promote large principal angles and obtain centroids that are computationally easy to handle, we consider the following greedy iterative procedure.
 Let $ X = \{ x_i : i \in [n] \} $.
 Then

 where

 is the Schur complement of a new candidate centroid $c$ with respect to the $q$ already selected centroids $\{c_1,\dots,c_q\}$, and $ K_q \in \R^{q \times q} $ is defined by $ (K_q)_{i,j} = K(c_i,c_j) $.
+Note that the inversion of $K_q$ can be efficiently computed using rank-$1$ updates.
 This strategy has been originally proposed by \cite{NEURIPS2018_dbbf603f} with the goal of maximizing the volume spanned by the points in the feature space, which is achieved when the angle between all points selected is large as required by our condition.
 Crucially, it is also easy to apply to RKHS's, since computing Schur complements involves only inner products.
+Beyond promoting large volume and orthogonality, the Schur complement also has important links with uncertainty estimation and spectral approximation.
+In particular, $\operatorname{SC}_q(c)$ is also equivalent to the posterior variance of $c$ in a Gaussian process \cite{RasmussenW06}, and to the leverage score of $c$ w.r.t.~the already selected point in the context of randomized linear algebra \cite{Mahoney697}.